 Lefkada is said to be one of the most beautiful islands in the whole of Greece, and that’s not surprising because there are pretty villages, lush green mountains and charming, friendly people.
 That’s not all, it’s here you’ll find some of the most beautiful beaches in the whole of the Mediterranean, with crystal clear blue water lapping onto the white sandy beaches, you’ll think you’ve found a little piece of heaven.
-Here is a guide to the best beaches in Lefkada for you to enjoy.
+Here is a guide to the best Lefkada beaches for you to enjoy.

 Vassiliki beach is a stretch of part pebble, part sandy beach 37 km from Lefkada town and it’s flanked by gorgeous green hills, rising up out of the water.
 The windy conditions make this beach ideal for windsurfing, sailing and kayaking.
 The beach is easily reached by foot if you’re staying in town.
 Vassiliki Beach is organised with plenty of cafes and restaurants, and it’s a great beach for families to spend the day there.